rrousselGit/union/README.md

 # Description

-A class that holds a value which can be of different types, and allow manipulating that value in a type-safe way.
+A union is a class that holds a value which can be of different types, and allow manipulating that value in a type-safe way.

 Unions comes in different variants, where the class name "Union" is